 Move the Transient behavior slider to the left until the disturbance response settles in under 60 seconds.

-In the Response menu, select Reference tracking to see the effect of more aggressive transient behavior on the reference tracking overshoot.
+Examine the Reference tracking plot to see the effect of more aggressive transient behavior on the reference tracking overshoot.

 Optimizing the disturbance rejection response for the given bandwidth increases the reference tracking overshoot to 12.6%.